numoonchld/numoonchld.github.io/_drafts/savitr-an-ode-to-the-sun.md

 ###### खग (Khaga)

-- The sun as a bird
-- that flies in the sky (who moves in the sky)
+- The sun as a bird, that flies in the sky (who moves in the sky)
 - watches all and everything, everything that happens in the day happens in under light of the sun
 - keeper of time as it makes it's journey across the sky (see circadian rhythm)
+- eats away pathogens (in water)

 ###### Savitr

 ###### अरुण (Aruṇa)